urssanjaysingh/urssanjaysingh/README.md

 ## Overview

 Hello, and welcome to my GitHub profile!
-I'm a Final Year B.Tech.
-CSE student, and I'm passionate about coding and solving real-world problems using technology.
+I'm a B.Tech.
+CSE graduate, and I'm passionate about coding and solving real-world problems using technology.

 ## Featured Repositories